-Counter-Strike: Global Offensive is a modern-military first-person shooter developed and published by Valve (in conjunction with Hidden Path) for the PC and Mac (both via Steam), Xbox 360 (via Xbox Live Arcade), and PlayStation 3 (via PlayStation Network) on August 21, 2012.
-It was later released for Linux (also through Steam) on September 30, 2014.
+Counter-Strike: Global Offensive is a modern-military first-person shooter developed and published digitally by Valve (in conjunction with Hidden Path) for the PC and Mac (both via Steam), Xbox 360, and PlayStation 3 on August 21, 2012.
+The Steam version was later made free-to-play on December 6, 2018.

-Prior to the game's release, Valve has released the game in both closed beta for key community players (from November 30, 2011 to August 14, 2012) and open beta for those who pre-ordered (from August 14, 2012 to the game's release date) Along with purchasing it at a 10% discount and access to the open beta, the pre-order also includes an item for Team Fortress 2 (the "AWPer Hand", a re-skin of the Sniper's sniper rifle featuring the sounds and likeness of the AWP rifle).
+Prior to the game's release, Valve has released the game in both closed beta for key community players (from November 30, 2011 to August 14, 2012) and open beta for those who pre-ordered (from August 14, 2012 to the game's release date).

 Game Modes and Maps

 Along with some of the traditional Counter-Strike modes (bundled together in "Classic Mode"), the original game included two new casual modes: Demolition and Arms Race.

 Along with a variety of community-hosted serves that host a wide variety of custom maps and game modes, the Steam version has numerous post-release updates, adding a variety of new game mode tweaks, maps, and a new game mode: Deathmatch.